 I have spent a lot of time on the enticing little island myself.
 A lovely quiet place with amazing white sand beaches just about 8 miles northeast of Cancun.
-On my first trip to Yucatan in 2008 I thought the island was too touristy but last March 2021 I gave it another chance.
-I found out so many cool things to do and eventually got hooked with wing diving, you should try it.
+On my first trip to Yucatan in 2008 I thought the island was too touristy but the last years I have been a returning visitor and found out so many cool things to do in Isla Mujeres and got hooked with wing diving, something you should definitely try!

 Over the last years I traveled around Mexico for more than 6 months.
 Several times backpacking in Yucatan.
 From the beach vibes in Isla Holbox to the cenotes in Valladolid and the authentic city vibes in Merida Mexico to the hammocks in the Costa Maya, I saw it all.
 It was a great journey!

 In Isla Mujeres I got in touch with some local expats who showed me a different side of the island.
 As you can understand locals don’t go to the standard tourist places in Isla Mujeres.
 In fact I had such a great time that I forgot to take any photos.

 A very hot topic at the moment when traveling to Cacun or the Riviera Maya.
 What is up with the seaweed aka sargassum in Cancun!
 If you are looking to escape the seaweed in Cancun then travel to Isla Mujeres.
 I can tell you there is NO seaweed on Isla Mujeres as per February 2022 and neither on Isla Holbox!